Flower804/multiple_formater/README.md

 Multiple Formater is a program that let's you format multiple storage devices without having to write the same command multiple times

 ## How to run
-Right now the program isen't finished and only has a CLI version, I'll work on a client but yea it still isen't here <br>
+Right now the program isn't finished and only has a CLI version, I'll work on a client but yea it still isen't here <br>
 1. **Clone the repository**
 ```bash
   git clone git@github.com:Flower804/multiple_formater.git